-VPN is a resource made available to faculty, staff and non-residential Mount Union students.
-VPN will allow a user to connect to the campus network from an off campus ISP (Internet Service Provider) and make it appear to the user that they were physically connected to the Mount Union network.
-VPN will allow users to gain access to their home space (H:\ drive), departmental common space (S:\ drive) and hand-in and handout folders (M:\ drive).
-VPN will be supported for only specified operating systems.
+VPN is a resource made available to faculty, staff, and non-residential Mount Union students.
+VPN will allow a user to connect to the campus network from an off-campus ISP (Internet Service Provider) and make it appear to the user that they were physically connected to the Mount Union network.
+VPN will allow users to gain access to specific tools that are not cloud based.
 If misuse of this resource occurs or if the user does not comply with the VPN Policy of Mount Union, the Office of Information Technology reserves the right to terminate any VPN connection without notice.
-Any party found to have violated the VPN policy may be subject to disciplinary action, including termination of
+Any party found to have violated the VPN rules may be subject to disciplinary action, including termination of VPN access.